uhlerlab/causaldag/README.md

 **This package is nearing a V1 release, with potential (minor) breaking changes.
 After the release, future breaking changes will occur less frequently and with more notice.
 Please raise issues as needed.**

-The functionalities of the package have been divided into three sub-packages:
+`causaldag` is common wrapper for the following packages:
 * https://github.com/uhlerlab/graphical_models
 * https://github.com/uhlerlab/conditional_independence
 * https://github.com/uhlerlab/graphical_model_learning

-However, the `causaldag` package will be a common wrapper for user convenience, and hence installing and importing `causaldag` should be sufficient for most use cases.
+Installing and importing `causaldag` should be sufficient for most use cases.

 CausalDAG is a Python package for the creation, manipulation, and learning of Causal DAGs.
 CausalDAG requires Python 3.5+